daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-In both cases it will give
+In both cases, it will give

 ```bash
 test/helpers.tests.js:13:22 - error TS2345: Argument of type '"ten"' is not assignable to parameter of type 'number'.